ahron1/how_to/cuda.md

  * CUDA Driver API Version `12.0`
  * Linux kernel version `5.15.0-75`

 Based on the above system configuration, the installation examples show how to install CUDA Toolkit version `12.0.1`.
-As of September 2023, this is the latest CUDA Toolkit version that you can install on Vultr servers running Ubuntu 22.04 LTS.

 Before installing an arbitrary version of the CUDA Toolkit, check if the system can run the software.
 The following sections show how to do this.